Dreamy Forest Landscape Editing in Photoshop

 - The colours have been given strength by sliding the Vibrance and Saturation sliders to the right.

-- Local radial adjustments have been added that have brought some new dimension to the lighting in the image.
+- Local radial adjustments have been added that have brought some new dimensions to the lighting in the image.

 There were some more subtle adjustments made in ACR by adding a Curves Adjustment, along with changes to Hue/Saturation, Split Toning, and Sharpening.
 At this stage, the image is almost complete.
 Some final cleaning up is all that is needed to complete the image.
 The Spot Healing tool is used to remove some lens flare and also an unwanted tree.
 Here is Christians before and after image.